- Open Access

 The statistical analyses were performed using SPSS v20.0 software.
 The normally distributed data of quantitative variation and continuous variables are reported as the mean ± standard deviation and were compared using the t-test.
 The non-normally distributed data are reported as the median (inter-quartile range) and were compared using the Mann–Whitney test.
 Comparison between the two EFI groups and between the two r-AFS groups was performed with the chi-squared test for categorical variables or the t-test and Mann–Whitney test for continuous and ordinal variables.
 All tests were two tailed, and P < 0.05 was considered statistically significant.
 Whenever appropriate, writing and analysis followed the STARD .

-Baseline and cycle characteristics of the patients
+Baseline and cycle characteristics of the 199 patients who were enrolled in the study (Table 2):

 The average age was 32.0 ± 4.2 years.
 The regular menstruation period was 27 to 33 days and lasted 5 to 7 days.
 The average body mass index (BMI) was 20.2 kg/m2.
 Fifty-two patients had received ovarian stimulation therapy once before laparoscopic surgery, and 135 had primary infertility and 64 secondary infertility.
 Five patients with secondary infertility had experienced an ectopic pregnancy, and three of these five cases had a history of elective abortion before ectopic pregnancy.
 Fifteen patients had once spontaneous miscarriage, and 44 had received an elective abortion.
 All 199 women had attempted to conceive by natural methods and were unsuccessful after 6 months and so requested IVF treatment.
 The outcome of IVF was that 85 women achieved pregnancy in the first, fresh cycle, and 107 women achieved pregnancy after a fresh cycle and a freeze-thaw cycle.
 The cumulative pregnancy rate was 53.8%.